 This study highlights the importance of vitamin D and cancer, specifically breast cancer.
 Monitoring vitamin D levels and appropriate supplementation in breast cancer patients is a MUST.
 Supplement with vitamin D3 (cholecalciferol), the most effective and bioavailable form of vitamin D. If you’ve never done so before, consider getting your vitamin D status checked with a simple blood test.
-Optimal levels of vitamin D status is around 50 ng/ml.
+Optimal levels of vitamin D status is between 60-80.

 Below is the article.
 For more information on vitamin D and cancer, check out the American Cancer Society and the Vitamin D council.